Welcome to today's edition of the Rush 24-7 podcast.

 Rachel's here.

-What can happen when Congress leaves town?
+Isn't it amazing what can happen when Congress leaves town?

 There isn't even any blaming of the speculator market.

-It is it is gonna chill you.
+It is going to chill you.

-As you know, brave Republicans in the House are continuing their battle to force Nancy Pelosi to bring the Democrats back to have an up or down vote on expanding the opportunity to l to drill for oil and war and offshore.
+As you know, brave Republicans in the House are continuing their battle to force Nancy Pelosi to bring the Democrats back to have an up or down vote on expanding the opportunity to drill for oil and war and offshore.

 And they continue to make their points and they continue to fight.